openshift/openshift-restclient-python/README.md

 print(resp.metadata)
 ```

+## Create a Route

-Now in the following example, we use the dynamic client to create a Route object, and associate it with the new Service:
+Now, we create a Route object, and associate it with the Service from our
+previous example:

 ```python
 import yaml